Darkwolfattano/Portfolio-DarkWolfattano/docs/Building.md

 ### Self Building
-<a href="https://www.roblox.com/games/131592986004949/self-building" target="_blank">Play It your self Here</a>
+<a href="https://www.roblox.com/games/131592986004949/self-building" target="_blank">Play it for yourself Here</a>

 __About __<br>
-This is a Building, that selfs build when told. <br>
+This is a Building, that builds itself when prompted. <br>

 <div markdown="0">
 <video width="100%" height="300" controls>